unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 You @unikname is obfuscted within the blockchain so that means nobody knows it unless you. **It's very important to remember the @unikname you've choosen.** Nobody can help you to look for it nor to recover it.
 It's a good practice to write it close to the pass phrase you've just backed-up.
 :::

-`type=individual`.
-Individual type is the most common.
-Individual @unikname can be used to authenticate on websites.
-There's other types of @unikname but the creation process is different.
-To understand types you can read [Types Key Concept](../uns-network-key-concepts/unik-type).

-`--coupon="LATIN-FREE20-UNSDOC"` There's two ways to create and forge a @unikname within the uns.blockchain.
+`--coupon="LATIN-FREE20-UNSDOC"` &rightarrow; There's two ways to create and forge a @unikname within the uns.blockchain.
 (1) You can spend UNS tokens.
 The number of UNS tokens required depends on the category of your @unikname : alphabet, length, pattern...
 (2) The second way is to use a prepaid coupon code.
 So for your onboarding the UNIK NFT-Factory offers to you a 15 latin characters long (or more).
 Just use this coupon code.

 :::tip
 If you want to create a second @unikname you can choose to attach it to the same crypto account, with the same passphrase, or to create a second crypto account with a second passphrase.
 We may recommend to attach it to the same crypto account unless for @unikname used to register a delegate on the network.